Jonoh89/jonoh89.github.io/_posts/2014-10-01-grunt-to-gulp.markdown

 In this example you will guarantee that all the copy tasks are ran before the test task is started.

-###Using standard node library's
+###Using standard node libraries

-In some cases you may wish to perform a task with a node library that doest have a specific gulp plugin and sometimes this can be the preferred method.
+In some cases you may wish to perform a task with a node library that doesn't have a specific gulp plugin and sometimes this can be the preferred method.

 Here we are going to finish our Grunt conversion.
-First we will add our uglify (minification) and rename task to append the conventional '.min' to the file.
+First we will add our uglify (minification) and rename the file to append the conventional '.min' to the filename.

 [plugins]: https://raw.githubusercontent.com/gulpjs/plugins/master/src/blackList.json